ProgressiveHackNight/take-back-day-data-scraping/scrapers/javascript/cvs/README.md

 After cloning the repository add Google API Key
 ```
 Get Google API Key (https://developers.google.com/console)
- - This key will need to be saved in .env file in ./cvs directory
+ - This key will need to be saved in .env file in cwd directory
  - GOOGLE_MAPS_API_KEY=<Your private API key>
 ```
 then,